Clay Reddit Review: Worth the Credits for Agencies? (2026)

 Clay builds the perfectly enriched list.
 Ciela decides what that list receives so the effort converts.
 Instead of spending credits to write a sharper paragraph describing what you could build, Ciela provisions a live, personalized demo AI agent for each prospect, loaded with their company name and services and wrapped in their branding, and lets you drop it straight into your outreach so they experience a working agent built on their own business before any call.

 That flips the dynamic every credit-cost thread is really circling.
 All that enrichment stops being fuel for a better-worded claim and becomes the targeting for a real experience.
 Keep using Clay to know exactly who you are talking to; use Ciela to give them something to react to instead of read.
-Ciela Engine is $399 per year with the live per-prospect demos included.
+Ciela's coached program is Client Accelerator at $1,499 one-time and includes 90 days of the platform with live per-prospect demos.

 Frequently Asked Questions